Bezos In Divorce Court: What's Known So Far (NASDAQ:AMZN)

 Why It's Important

-Divorce attorney Jacqueline Newman told Fox Business News that Bezos will likely "maintain control" of Amazon even if he has to transfer or sell shares as part of the divorce.
+Divorce attorney Jacqueline Newman told Fox Business Network that Bezos will likely "maintain control" of Amazon even if he has to transfer or sell shares as part of the divorce.
 The shares that would likely be transferred to his wife would be non-voting, she said.

 Investors should be aware that supermarket tabloid National Enquirer said it has been tracking Bezos "across five states and 40,000 miles" over the past four months, CNN reported.
 The gossip tabloid said it has proof Bezos has been whisking a mistress, likely Lauren Sanchez, "off to exotic destinations on his $65-million private jet."